AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 #### `--tgMap`
 This is needed to supply a transcript to gene key that Alevin will use to quantify the genes.
-For our example, we've premade the file `Mus_musculus.GRCm38_tx2gene.tsv` from the Ensembl transcriptome that we indexed above.
+For our example, we've pre-made the file `Mus_musculus.GRCm38_tx2gene.tsv` from the Ensembl transcriptome that we indexed above.
 The file has to be a tsv file.

 #### `--dumpCsvCounts`